idcrook/i-dotfiles/_homebrew/README.md

 **Homebrew https://brew.sh setup on macOS**

-On Apple Silicon, it is possible to have Homebrew for both Apple Silicon and Intel installed side-by-side.
+On Apple Silicon, it is possible to have entire Homebrew for both Apple Silicon and Intel installed side-by-side.

 Assumes Homebrew has already been installed : https://docs.brew.sh/Installation